-Our follow-up for the current designated period found that only two reports, the financial statement reports for February 2015 and April 2015, had been prepared.
-Further, review of the PCG minutes indicated that only the report for February 2015 was presented to the PCG.
-We were advised that the report for April 2015 was provided to the Project Director.
+Our follow-up for the current designated period found that only two reports, the financial statement reports for June 2015 (prepared in October 2015) and December 2015 (prepared in January 2016), had been prepared.
+Further, review of the PCG minutes indicated that the reports had not been presented to the PCG.
+The last report presented to the PCG was the financial statement report for February 2015.
+We were advised that the June 2015 and December 2015 reports are expected to be presented to the PCG in February 2016.

-DPTI advised us that the reason the financial statement reports were not prepared for all months was the limited financial activity over the current designated reporting period.
+DPTI advised us that the financial statement reports were not prepared for all months due to the limited financial activity over the current designated reporting period.